-Availability of fuel, water and transmission interconnections are among the key aspects to be considered when sighting generation.
+Availability of fuel, water, land and transmission interconnections are among the key aspects to be considered when siting generation.

 In this section, a general zone-by-zone evaluation of the likelihood of needing or deferring transmission reinforcements for various generator locations is provided.
 The purpose of these evaluations is to provide a cursory indication to the generation market of the likely magnitude of the impact and the transmission reinforcements that would likely be needed by general location.

-The infrastructure in the southern portion of Zone 1 consists of five 138-kV lines and several 69-kV lines.
+The infrastructure in the southern portion of Zone 1 consists of several 69 kV and 138 kV lines.
 The existing infrastructure in this portion of Zone 1 is not suitable for significant generation development.

-The following table lists Zone 1 generator studies completed in the last five years
+Two Zone 1 generator studies have been completed in the last five years.[table “28” not found /]

-ATC has seen substantial interest in siting wind turbine and natural gas fired generators in the Upper Peninsula of Michigan.
-One of the major challenges generation proposed for the Upper Peninsula will face is the limited transmission infrastructure to interconnect and deliver the energy produced by these power plants.
+ATC has seen substantial interest in siting generators in the Upper Peninsula of Michigan.
+One of the major challenges proposed generation in the Upper Peninsula will face is the limited transmission infrastructure to interconnect and deliver the energy produced by these power plants.
 Since the Upper Peninsula transmission grid was primarily designed to serve local load, transmission upgrades may be required to accommodate these proposed plants.
-Completion of the Northern Umbrella Plan and the ATC Energy Collaborative-Michigan projects have started to improve this infrastructure.
+Completion of the Northern Umbrella Plan and the ATC Energy Collaborative-Michigan projects have improved this infrastructure.
 ATC is also working with MISO and particularly our Michigan stakeholders to identify appropriate solutions to potential generation retirements.

-There are areas in Zone 2, which are or will be in need of transmission reinforcements where smaller generation projects could be beneficial in terms of deferring transmission expenditures.
-The allowable capacity of such generation would depend on the location.
-However, other potential impacts (stability, fault duties) would need to be evaluated on a location-by-location basis.
-Please see the Generation Integration Screening Studies tab, under selected planning initiatives, for more information.
+There are areas in Zone 2, which currently or will eventually need transmission reinforcements where smaller generation projects could be beneficial in terms of deferring transmission expenditures.
+The allowable capacity and potential impacts of such generation would depend on location.
+Impacts like thermal, stability and fault duties would need to be evaluated.

 The following table lists Zone 2 generator studies completed in the last five years.